badrap/docs.badrap.io/docs/dns.md

 See these instructions from US-CERT for examples on how to harden most common DNS services: https://www.us-cert.gov/ncas/alerts/TA13-088A

 You should allow recursive queries only for your own devices.

-We have also collected some links to companies offering assistance in fixing these kinds of issues: https://plus.google.com/collection/wu6ZWE